 “This NSC EL 1 Development Program was one of the best constructed, high calibre, intensive courses I’ve undertaken as a professional working in the foreign affairs portfolio for nine years.
 It worked due to the excellent quality of presenters, the range and complementarity of subjects, the ability to share classified materials, and the dynamic, interactive nature of discussions that followed.”

 Who should attend?

-The program is designed for emerging leaders in the national security community and Executive Level 1 (EL1) officers working in both traditional and non-traditional national security agencies and departments who are involved in policy, strategic planning, capability development or coordination.
+The program is designed for emerging leaders in the national security community and Executive Level 1 (EL1) officers working in both traditional and non-traditional national security agencies and departments.
+It will particularly benefit those who are involved in policy, strategic planning, capability development or coordination.
 State and territory government officers and private sector middle managers are encouraged to register.
 A minimum SECRET (NV1) security clearance is required to enrol in this program.

 • Two week non-residential, full time